Wet feet, dry feet policy: Background

 It became apparent that the 20,000 minimum level per year could not be met through the INA preference system or the refugee provisions because of the eligibility criteria.
-In addition to Cubans who may qualify to immigrate through the INA preference system and who may qualify as refugees, the United States decided to use other authority in the law (i.e., parole), to allow Cubans to come to the United States and become legal permanent residents through the Cuban Adjustment Act.
+In addition to Cubans who may qualify to immigrate through the INA preference system and who may qualify as refugees, the United States decided to use other authority in the law (i.e., parole), to allow Cubans to come to the U.S. and become legal permanent residents through the Cuban Adjustment Act.
 Specifically, a "visa lottery" program was established to randomly select who, among the many Cubans seeking to migrate, receives a visa.

 As part of the effort to enact this agreement, Operations Safe Haven and Safe Passage were executed to alleviate overcrowding at Guantanamo Bay by using temporary camps in Panama.

-Cuban Migration Agreement, March 1996
+Cuban Migration Agreement

-On May 2, 1995, the Clinton administration announced a further agreement with Cuba that resolved the dilemma of the approximately 33,000 Cubans then encamped at Guantanamo.
+On May 1, 1995, the Clinton administration announced a further agreement with Cuba that resolved the dilemma of the approximately 33,000 Cubans then encamped at Guantanamo.
 This new agreement, which came at the time of year when boat people traditionally begin their journeys, had two new points.
-Foremost, the United States allowed most of the Cubans detained at Guantanamo to come to the United States through the humanitarian parole provisions of the INA (Guantanamo).
+Foremost, the U.S. allowed most of the Cubans detained at Guantanamo to come to the U.S. through the humanitarian parole provisions of the INA.
 Cuba agreed to credit some of these admissions toward the minimum 20,000 LPRs per year from Cuba, with 5,000 charged annually over three years.

-Secondly, rather than placing Cubans intercepted at sea in safe haven camps, the United States began repatriating them to Cuba.
+Secondly, rather than placing Cubans intercepted at sea in safe haven camps, the U.S. began repatriating them to Cuba (the "wet feet, dry feet policy").
 Both parties promised to act in a matter consistent with international obligations and to ensure that no action is taken against those repatriated.
-U.S. officials would inform repatriated Cubans about procedures to legally immigrate at the U.S. Interests Section in Havana.
-Those charged with alien smuggling, however, do face prison terms in Cuba.
+U.S. officials would inform repatriated Cubans about procedures to legally immigrate at the United States Interests Section in Havana.
+Those charged with alien smuggling, however, faced prison terms in Cuba.

-Interdicted Cubans are given an opportunity to express a fear of persecution if returned to Cuba.
-Those who meet the definition of a refugee or asylee are resettled in a third country.
+Interdicted Cubans were given an opportunity to express a fear of persecution if returned to Cuba.
+Those who meet the definition of a refugee or asylee were resettled in a third country.
 From May 1995 through July 2003, about 170 Cuban refugees were resettled in 11 countries, including Spain, Venezuela, Australia, and Nicaragua.
-The State Department is required to monitor whether those migrants who are returned to Cuba are subject to reprisals.
+The State Department was required to monitor whether those migrants returned to Cuba were subject to reprisals.